 9.2 Running and Retrieving Reports in Finance

-Purpose: This QRG will describe how to run and retrieve financial reports via the Closing Trial Balances page using ctcLink.
+Purpose: This QRG will describe how to run and retrieve financial reports via the Closing Trial Balances page in ctcLink.

 In this QRG, you will become very familiar with the Process Scheduler.
 Running a report using Process Scheduler is simple.
 Before beginning, you must understand these basic terms used in Process Scheduler:

-- A Process Request is a single run request, such as an SQR or Crystal report.
+- A Process Scheduler Request is a single run request, such as an SQR or Crystal report.